About this event

 Tea and coffee break

-Keynote lecture 1:
+Keynote lecture 1: Sleep, circadian rhythms and cardiovascular medicine

-Professor Derk-Jan Dijk, University of Surrey
+Prof. Derk-Jan Dijk, Professor of Sleep and Physiology, University of Surrey

 Phytochemicals for the prevention of cardiovascular disease

-Dr Ana Rodriguez-Mateos, King's College London
+Dr Ana Rodriguez-Mateos, Associate Professor in Nutritional Sciences, King's College London

 Importance of nutrition for metabolic health